Crosscountry-Klaebo leads Norway to relay win for record ninth gold

 Klaebo’s gold on Sunday puts him ahead of Norwegian cross-country skiers Marit Bjoergen, Bjorn Daehlie and biathlete Ole Einar Bjoerndalen, with whom he shared a previous record.

-Norway kept a steady lead for much of the race, which was seen as Klaebo's easiest path to a gold medal of these Games.
-France's Mathis Desloges, who has taken two silvers so far, pulled his team into medal position during the third leg of the race, while Italy's Federico Pellegrino overcame Finland in the anchor leg to take bronze on home soil in his last Olympics.
+Norway kept a steady lead for much of the race, which was seen as Klaebo's easiest path to a gold in these Games.
+France's Mathis Desloges, who had two silvers going into the race, pulled his team into medal position during the third leg of the race, while Italy's Federico Pellegrino overcame Finland in the anchor leg to take bronze on home soil in his last Olympics.

+"This French team is very strong and today we wrote some history," Desloges said following the race.

+France's team also included Theo Schely, Hugo Lapalus, and Victor Lovera, while Davide Graz, Elia Barp, and Martino Carollo also raced for Italy.